-The Brazilian currency has historically suffered frequent devaluation and depreciation.
+The Brazilian currency has historically suffered frequent devaluation.
 In the past, the Brazilian government has implemented various economic plans and exchange rate policies, including sudden devaluations, periodic mini-devaluations during which the frequency of adjustments has ranged from daily to monthly, floating exchange rate systems, exchange controls and dual exchange rate markets.
-Although over long periods, depreciation of the Brazilian currency generally has correlated with the rate of inflation in Brazil, depreciation over shorter periods has resulted in significant fluctuations in the exchange rate between the Brazilian currency and the U.S. dollar and other currencies.
+Although over long periods depreciation of the Brazilian currency generally is correlated with the differential in the inflation rate in Brazil versus the inflation rate in the U.S., depreciation over shorter periods has resulted in significant fluctuations in the exchange rate between the Brazilian currency and the U.S. dollar and other currencies.

-The real depreciated 34.3% against the U.S. dollar in 2002, and appreciated 22.3% during 2003.
+The real appreciated by 22.3% against the U.S. dollar in the first nine months of 2005.
 The exchange rate between the real and the U.S. dollar may continue to fluctuate and may rise or decline substantially from current levels.